by ProcureDeskLast Updated : Dec-03-2020

 5. Start classifying the data line by line.
 At this time, you are only classifying unique line items.
-You can speed up the process by searching by keywords and grouping spend together for classification.
+You can speed up the process by searching by keywords and grouping spending for classification.

-6. Perform a Vlookup using the description as lookup field and then add category information to the main file.
+6. Perform a Vlookup using the description as a lookup field and add category information to the main file.

-Once you are done with classification, you are ready to move to the data analysis step.
+Once you complete the classification, you can move to the data analysis step.

-When it comes to analyzing data in excel, the pivot table is your best friend.
-If you are not familiar with pivot tables, this blog post is a good start.
+When analyzing data in Excel, the pivot table is your best friend.
+If you are unfamiliar with pivot tables, this blog post is a good start.

-Also, make yourself familiar with creating simple charts using excel.
-If you are not familiar with that, this article covers the basics of how to create charts using excel.
+Also, make yourself familiar with creating simple charts using Excel.
+If you are unfamiliar with that, this article covers the basics of creating Excel charts.

-To get you started, you can download this excel template.
-It is not exhaustive but good enough for you to run different reports.
+To get you started, you can download this Excel template.
+It is not exhaustive, but good enough for you to run different custom reports.

 This report can provide visibility into the following areas

-Who are you top suppliers and what is the spending pattern with those suppliers
+Who are your top suppliers, and what is the spending pattern with those suppliers

-How consolidated or fragmented your spend is.
+How consolidated or fragmented your spending is.
 This can be answered by identifying the number of vendors contributing to 80% of spend.

-If you have a long tail of vendors contributing to the remaining 20% of the spend, this might be an opportunity to consolidate tail spend.
+If you have a long tail of vendors contributing to the remaining 20% of the spending, this might be an opportunity to consolidate tail spending.

 This report helps you to understand how many vendors you have in a given category.